Bobby Radcliff: Move to New York

 In addition to the above-mentioned festivals, Radcliff toured Europe and the United States extensively with the "Blacktop Artists Tours" that included Robert Ward, Snooks Eaglin, Ronnie Earl, Anson Funderburgh, Clarence Holliman, and James "Thunderbird" Davis.
-In 1990, Radcliff received a New York Music Award from K-Rock radio station for "Best Blues Artist".
-That year, he also received a five star review from the October issue of Downbeat Magazine for "Dresses Too Short."
-From Downbeat Magazine:
+In 1990, Radcliff received a New York Music Award from a K-Rock radio station for "Best Blues Artist".
+That year, he also received a five-star review from the October issue of DownBeat for Dresses Too Short.

-Guitar Player 's April 1990 issue does an extensive interview of Radcliff, praising his style, and "Dresses Too Short" on many levels:
+Guitar Player 's April 1990 issue did an extensive interview of Radcliff, praising his style, and Dresses Too Short on many levels.